colabottles/toddl/posts/deceptive-patterns-in-programs-we-trust.md

 These people (mainly older folks) do not know what to do with software the majority of the time I have found.
 Or they just don’t care.
 They want to click through and get things done.

-Why is this company putting this dark pattern in their software?
+Why is this company putting this deceptive pattern in their software?
 I decided to do a bit of research into why.
 I couldn’t find **anything** about the topic, but I figured there was only one reason why.
 Money.
 The thing that makes big tech run rampant.

-I did a few searches for these dark patterns and how they are being addressed and I could find absolutely nothing.
+I did a few searches for these deceptive patterns and how they are being addressed and I could find absolutely nothing.
 No mention of these little shady checkboxes and these little tucked away &ldquo;Here, we suggest you to download Chrome!&rdquo; content areas.
 Nothing at all.

 I found several instances of _&ldquo;Reasons Why Google Chrome Is Bad&rdquo;_ or _&ldquo;Top 10 Reasons Not To Download Chrome&rdquo;_ I already know these reasons because I am a little tech savvy.
 My customers are not.